Police: Ex-USC gynecologist arrested in sexual assault case

-LOS ANGELES (AP) - Los Angeles police say a former University of Southern California campus gynecologist has been arrested in connection with the sexual assaults of 16 patients.
+LOS ANGELES (AP) - A former campus gynecologist at the University of Southern California was arrested Wednesday in connection with the sexual assaults of 16 patients at the campus student health center, authorities said.

-Officer Norma Eisenman said Wednesday that Dr. George Tyndall had not yet been fully booked into police custody and she does not have further information.
+Dr. George Tyndall has been the subject of a Los Angeles police investigation for more than a year after The Los Angeles Times reported patients’ claims of sexual abuse or harassment by the gynecologist.

+The patients, between 17 and 29, visited the student health center for annual exams or other treatment, the district attorney’s office said Wednesday.
+The alleged incidents occurred between 2009 and 2016.

 Tyndall has denied any wrongdoing.

+His medical license has been suspended since 2018 and he is not allowed to practice medicine, according to the state medical board’s website.

+Police Officer Norma Eisenmen confirmed the arrest but said Tyndall has not yet been fully booked into police custody and she did not have any further information.

-More than 700 women are pursuing individual claims against the doctor in state court.
-Separately, the university has agreed to a $215 million class-action settlement with former patients.
+More than 700 women are pursuing individual claims against the doctor and university in state court.
+Separately, USC has agreed to a $215 million class-action settlement with former patients.

+Andrew Flier, one of Tyndall’s lawyers, said he and his client were upset that police did not give them a chance to surrender before making the arrest.

+Flier did not have information about the specific allegations against his client or where he was taken into custody.

+It was unclear when Tyndall would appear in court.
+Police planned a news conference later in the day.

-Tyndall’s attorneys and the Los Angeles district attorney’s office did not immediately respond to requests for comment.
+USC did not immediately return requests for comment.

-Eisenman says police will hold a news conference later Wednesday about the arrest.

 Copyright © 2019 The Washington Times, LLC.